LogoLogo

 Requirements Management

-For example, all requirements under heading 1, titled "Vehicle Requirements," are treated as L1 requirements.
+• For instance, all requirements placed under a Heading 1 titled "Vehicle Requirements" are considered L1 requirements.

-Automatic Numbering: Requirements are automatically numbered to maintain organization and hierarchy.
-Customizable numbering will be introduced in the future.
+Requirements are automatically numbered to maintain organization and hierarchy.
+Customizable numbering is also supported at Rollup.

 • ID: Unique identifier for the requirement.